‘Dumpy’ dowager or vibrant beauty: what did Queen Victoria really look like, and how tall was she?

 However, in her recent biography of the queen historian Lucy Worsley revealed that the portrait painter Thomas Sully, who executed one of the first and most lovely portraits of the young Queen Victoria in 1838, claimed to have measured her with a tape measure at 5’ 1¼” precisely.

-Whatever the truth, Victoria’s lack of height always frustrated her – she was once heard to exclaim in frustration: “Everyone grows but me!”
+Victoria’s lack of height always frustrated her – she was once heard to exclaim in frustration: “Everyone grows but me!”

 Was Queen Victoria pretty?